Helpful Tips And Methods For Coping With Relationship Stress

 Practice empathy

 If you're communicating effectively, it's often easier to put yourself in your partner's shoes.
 Try to understand their point of view, recognize that they may be experiencing pressure differently, and validate their feelings.
 Using dismissive language or body language will likely present barriers to progress.
-Showing empathy may help your partner feel supported, which may help improve partnership well-being and reduce some of the fear or anxiety that may accompany tense situations.
+Showing empathy may help your partner feel supported, which may help improve relationship well-being and reduce some of the fear or anxiety that may accompany stressful situations.

 Set realistic boundaries and expectations